-Name Read Analog Output Range Code from Channel N

-Description Returns the range code from a specified analog output channel in a specified module.

-Syntax \$aaBEcc(cr)

-aa (range 00-FF) represents the 2-character hexadecimal slave address of the ADAM-6200 module you want to request.
-(Always 01) cc (range 00-03) represents the specific channel you want to read the range code.
+quadecc Name Read Analog Output Range Code from Channel N Description Returns the range code from a specified analog output channel in a specified module.
+Syntax \$aaBEcc(cr) \$ is a delimiter character. aa (range 00-FF) represents the 2-character hexadecimal slave address of the ADAM-6200 module you want to request.
+(Always 01) cc (range 00-03) represents the specific channel you want to read the range code. (cr) is the terminating character, carriage return (0Dh).
+Response laa(code) if the command is valid. ?aa(cr) if an invalid operation was entered.
+There is no response if the module detects a syntax error or communi- cation error or if the address does not exist. ! delimiter indicating a valid command was received. ? delimiter indicating the command was invalid. aa (range 00-FF) represents the 2-character hexadecimal slave address of the ADAM-6200 module you want to request.
+(Always 01) nnnn stands for Analog output range code (cr) is the terminating character, carriage return (0Dh).

-Response

-!aa(code) if the command is valid.

-aa (range 00-FF) represents the 2-character hexadecimal slave address of the ADAM-6200 module you want to request.
-(Always 01)

-nnnn stands for Analog output range code